Code-Beaker/social-links-code-beaker/README.md

-# social-links-code-beaker
+# Social Links Card Solution with Custom Design
-Created with CodeSandbox
+This is a solution to the **Social Links Profile** challenge with custom design.